-3.2 Overview of the method
+3.2.
+Overview of the method

 Our algorithm is summarized in Algorithm 1.
-We extract a characteristic video histogram for each video sequence based on tracking information obtained from the motion of the particles and tracked motion trajectories of human body parts.
+We extract a characteristic video histogram for each video sequence based on tracking information obtained from the relative motion of the particles and tracked motion trajectories of human body parts.
 The basic idea is that human activities can often be characterized rather well by appearance and the local motion of the body parts.

 At the beginning we spread the particles uniformly on the high response areas of a DoG (Difference of Gaussian) filter.
 Intuitively this corresponds to a region which has "spatial interestingness" and hence serves as a good prior for the initial distribution of the particles.
-As a next step, the particles are clustered by Mean Shift Clustering [20] (since we do not know the number of clusters a priori) and only sufficiently dense clusters (containing $\geq 2\%$ of total particles) are kept as can be seen in Fig. 2.
+As a next step, the particles are clustered by Mean Shift Clustering [4] (since we do not know the number of clusters a priori) and only sufficiently dense clusters (containing $\geq 2\%$ of total particles) are kept as can be seen in Fig. 2.
 The cluster modes correspond to the regions of high particle density.
-The clustering step allows us to associate a fraction of particles to each cluster mode.
-In essence we have a mixture particle filter [21] i.e. a separate particle filter for each cluster mode.
-Besides this it also allows us to vary the granularity of the information to be extracted by choosing a low or high value of the kernel bandwidth.
-The cluster modes provide rich information about the relative motion of the particles belonging to that cluster, so we chose to attach a local log-polar histogram to each cluster mode to extract this appearance information quantitatively.
+The clustering step allows us to associate a fraction of particles to each cluster mode and also vary the granularity of the information to be extracted by choosing a low or high value of the kernel bandwidth for mean shift clustering.
+In essence we have a mixture particle filter [27] i.e. a separate particle filter for each cluster mode.
+Since, these cluster modes provide rich information about the relative motion of the particles belonging to that cluster, so we chose to attach a local log-polar binned histogram to each cluster mode to extract this appearance information quantitatively.